1978 All-Ireland Senior Football Championship final

 The 1978 All-Ireland Senior Football Championship final was the 91st All-Ireland Final and the deciding match of the 1978 All-Ireland Senior Football Championship, an inter-county Gaelic football tournament for the top teams in Ireland.

 This was one of six All-Ireland SFC finals contested by both Dublin and Kerry between 1974 and 1986, a period when one of either team always contested the decider.
 Dublin had won the previous two finals and were bidding for a third consecutive victory.
 Kerry, their opponents, denied them to secure their own third from four All-Ireland football titles they won during the 1970s.
 This was Kerry's first of four consecutive championships, setting them on the streak that inspired the five in a row that never occurred.

 In 2018, Martin Breheny listed this as the eighth greatest All-Ireland Senior Football Championship Final.
 It is also noted for a famous first-half goal by Mikey Sheehy, with Sheehy lobbing the Dublin goalkeeper Paddy Cullen while Cullen argued with referee Séamus Aldridge.

 Match

+This year's final was played on 24 September.